prakharmrsl/easypcceo.github.io/pages/league-of-legends-mouse/league-of-legends-mouse.md

 The BenQ ZOWIE FK1 has a simple and straightforward design.
 It is relatively light and uses the Avago 3310 optical sensor.

 It has an adjustable DPI sensor – you can choose from 400, 800, 1600, and  3200 DPI.
 The mouse is ambidextrous, with thumb buttons on both the left and right side.
+If you're looking for an awesome [left handed gaming mouse](/budget-pcs/left-handed-gaming-mouse/), this is the one for you!

 It is a “plug and play” mouse, meaning it doesn’t require any drivers for setup.
 This is especially good news if you want to hop right into the action!